dovecot/documentation/source/configuration_manual/mail_location/obox/last_login_plugin.rst

 7.2 Dovecot packages
 =========================
-This is the minimal list of packages to installa on the BE node to have the last login plugin feature available:
+This is the minimal list of packages to install on the BE node to have the last login plugin feature available:

 * dovecot-ee-2.2.31.2-1.x86_64
 * dovecot-ee-cassandra-plugin-2.2.31.2-1.x86_64